mhm233/Allora-using-prophet/README.md

         - TIMEFRAME >= 4h if TRAINING_DAYS <= 30
         - TIMEFRAME >= 4d if TRAINING_DAYS >= 31
     - REGION
     Used for the Binance API.
-This should be in this form: `US`, `EU`, etc.
+This should be in this form: `US`, `EU`, etc!!
     - DATA_PROVIDER
     Must be `binance` or `coingecko`.
 Feel free to add support for other data providers to personalize your model!
     - CG_API_KEY